jodavaho/kda-tools/README.md

 2021-03-17 Short-Shotgun pistol-stock  alone
 ```

-you can use whatever you want to denote loadouts or friends ... it'll just run multi-variate regression on all of them with the important parts: `K D A or B`, for example...
+you can use whatever you want to denote loadouts or friends ... it'll just run multi-variate hypotheis tests on all of them with the important parts: `K D A or B`, for example...

 Contents of examples/journal.txt: